CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_manual_caching.md

 ![Edit deployment](/cloud/rahti/img/edit_deployment.png)

 Go to the Images section, make sure the option "Deploy images from an image stream tag" is clicked.
-Finaly select the new image.
+Finally select the new image.

 ![Use cached image](/cloud/rahti/img/use_cached_image.png)